Academic Probation, Suspension and Dismissal Policy for Undergraduate Students

 A student may appeal the academic dismissal decision.
 Students on the main campus must file a formal appeal with their school Dean.
-Students attending online or at evening or nationwide venues must file a formal appeal by email with the Director of AHE Student Academic Support.
+Students attending online or at evening or nationwide venues must file a formal appeal by email with the Associate Vice President of Columbia College Global or their designee.

 Returning from Suspension or Dismissal

 A main campus student must write a letter of appeal to his/her school Dean and apply for readmission after a suspension or dismissal period is completed.
 The student’s record is reviewed and a decision is made regarding eligibility and conditions of return.
 Readmission to the College is not automatic and does not establish student eligibility for financial aid.